 How does Japanese Knotweed behave in its natural habitat?

 In its natural habitat (East Asia; Korea, and China and mainly in Japan) Japanese knotweed grows on the side of the volcanoes, in extreme climates.
 There, the native insects and fungi limit the plant from spreading more.

 For centuries, it was used in agriculture, bee-keeping activities, medicine, culinary, and as a ceremonial herb.
 This is mostly because of its positive effects on health.
 Recent studies suggest that the Japanese Knotweed has benefits for cognitive disorders, like Alzheimer’s disease and dementia.
 This is because of the resveratrol content of the herb. (resveratrol; plant compound that acts as an antioxidant), this means that resveratrol can keep brain pathways energized and in use.
+Furthermore, resveratrol has been known to help moderate cholesterol level and blood pressure and thus help prevent heart diseases, in addition to being a mild laxative that can alleviate gastrointestinal symptoms (Staughton).
 Nevertheless, I should note it is warned that taking an excessive amount of Japanese Knotweed can induce negative reactions, and the dosage of this herb should be under guidelines.
 Yet the perks of the Japanese Knotweed are greater than it’s downsides.

 As we all can assume it would not be suggested to forage them by yourself because of its fast growth.
 However, with careful foraging techniques, this problem can be solved.
 We have so many of these plants, we are making them illegal and trying to keep them away from our soil, our gardens with chemical preventions along with the soil.
 Wouldn’t it be great to actually use them and consume them, or have them in our food markets?